Shakirahadjih/IoT/README.md

 <!-- ROADMAP -->
 ## Documentation

-Look at the [wiki](https://github.com/Shakirahadjih/IoT/wiki) or refer to my [design documentation]() for my documentation during this project.
+Look at the [wiki](https://github.com/Shakirahadjih/IoT/wiki) or refer to my [design documentation]() for my UX documentation during this project.